alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

 Used to create or update draft content items.

  - Instantiates a new content item or retrieves an existing item matching the content_id and locale passed in the request.
- - Validates the content item prior to saving.
-There are multiple validations for draft content items, the main concerns are path integrity, uniqueness of locale / base_path and lock version consistency.
-Validation failures in these cases respond with 422.
  - Increments the lock version number of the content item.
  - Prepares and sends the draft content item payload downstream to the draft content store.
 The payload is modified to include a payload_version to validate message ordering.
  - Sends the draft content item payload to the message queue.